robweber/trash-panda/README.md

 Notifications are triggered on host status (up/down) changes or service status changes each time a check is run.
 Services must be in a CONFIRMED state before a notification is sent.
 Services are in an UNCONFIRMED state when either a warning or critical state has not reached the `service_check_attempts` threshold described above.
 It is possible to temporarily silence notifications using the web interface or [API](#api).

 Additional notification types can be defined by extending the `MonitorNotification` class.
 Built-in notification types are listed below.
+Authentication information can be stored within the [secrets file][#secrets-file].

 __Email Notifier__ - sends notifications to an email address.
 Requires a valid SMTP server to route the mail through.
 Can be something like Gmail if valid permissions are given to send mail through the account.
 ```